sv790594/infosys222/week02/week02.md

 3. Create a relation called Food with the following attributes: name, quantity, expiredDate, refrigerated.
 Choose appropriate data types for the attributes
 4. Now, look up your food cabinet and the fridge, and pick 5 different food items
 5. Create 5 tuples in the relation Food to represent the picked items
-6. Use the SELECT command learnt from Week 01 to check if all items are stored properly
+6. Use the SELECT statement learnt from Week 01 to check if all items are stored properly
 7. (Optional) Take a screenshot of the result of (6) and share it